Gaurav-Neritic/Neritics_Dashboard/README.md

-# Neritic Wellness - eCommerce Admin Panel
+# Neritic Wellness - eCommerce Admin Dashboard

-Welcome to the **Neritic Wellness Admin Panel**.
+Welcome to the **Neritic Wellness Admin Dashboard**.
 This powerful dashboard provides administrators with complete control over the eCommerce platform, allowing for efficient product management, order tracking, customer oversight, and insightful analytics to drive business decisions.

 ---